pankrator/filefly/README.md

 coordinates multiple TCP data servers.
 The metadata server keeps a catalog of files and returns a plan that explains how a payload should be chunked and which data server should receive each block.
 Separate client-side code is responsible for pushing the blocks to the data servers using that plan.
-Data servers only store opaque block data in-memory.
+Data servers store each block as its own file on disk so their contents survive process restarts and can be inspected directly if needed.

 The two servers communicate with a minimal JSON protocol that can easily be inspected with tools such as `nc` or `socat`.